 As a result of our divestiture of our former EES business segment in June 2018, we identified a new median employee for the calculation of our pay ratio for fiscal year 2019.
 SEC rules provide that we may use the same median employee for three years before identifying a new median employee provided that during our last completed fiscal year there has been no change in our employee population or employee compensation arrangements that we reasonably believe would result in a significant change to our pay ratio disclosure.
 We do not believe that there has been a change to our employee population or our employee compensation arrangements in fiscal year 2020 that would result in a significant change to our pay ratio disclosure.
 Therefore, to calculate the CEO pay ratio for our fiscal year 2020, we used the same median employee we identified for the calculation of our pay ratio for fiscal year 2019.
-In identifying our median employee in 2019, we selected April 30, 2019, the last day of our fiscal year 2019 as identified.
+In identifying our median employee in 2019, we selected April 30, 2019, the last day of our fiscal year 2019, as the date upon which our median employee for fiscal year 2019 was identified.
 In our analysis to identify the median employee, we included all employees employed as of April 30, 2019, excluding our CEO.
 We identified the median employee based on the sum of regular and overtime wages paid for fiscal year 2019 and the bonus paid pursuant to the company's fiscal year 2019 bonus program.
 The company did not annualize the compensation of any employees hired during fiscal year 2019.